DEFINING THE DISH

 DIGGING DEEPER

-At the outset of the project, it was crucial to identify user pain points when dining in foreign settings.
-Without pre-existing insights, I created a questionnaire to explore how people navigate the foreign restaurant experience.
+To identify user pain points in foreign dining, I developed a questionnaire to understand how people navigate restaurant experiences abroad.

 EARLY INSIGHTS